pyOpenSci/python-package-guide/package-structure-code/python-package-build-tools.md

 The Python developers survey results (n=>8,000 PyPI users) show setuptools and poetry as the most commonly used Python packaging tools.
 The core tools that we've seen being used in the scientific community are included here.
 [You can view the full survey results by clicking here.](https://drive.google.com/file/d/1U5d5SiXLVkzDpS0i1dJIA4Hu5Qg704T9/view) NOTE: this data represent maintainers across domains and is likely heavily represented by those in web development.
 So this represents a snapshot across the broader Python ecosystem.
 :::

 ## Chose a build workflow tool

 The tools that we review below include:

-* Twine, Build + setuptools
+- Twine, Build + setuptools
-* Flit
+- Flit
-* Hatch
+- Hatch
-* PDM
+- PDM
-* Poetry
+- Poetry

 When you are selecting a tool, you might consider this general workflow of
 questions:

 1. **Is your tool pure python?
 Yes?** You can use any tool that you wish!
 Pick the tool that has the features that you want to use in your build workflow.
 We suggest:

-* flit, hatch, PDM or poetry (read below for more)
+- Flit, Hatch, PDM or Poetry (read below for more)

 1. **Does your tool have a few C or C++ extensions?** Great, we suggest using **PDM** for the time being.
 It is the only tool in the list below that has documented workflow to support such extensions.
-It also supports other backends such as scikit build and meson-python that will allow you to fully customize your build.
+It also supports other backends such as scikit-build and meson-python that will allow you to fully customize your build.

 NOTE: You can also use Hatch for non pure python builds but you will need to write your own plugin for this support.

 <!-- ### Build tools for Python packages with complex build steps
 If your package is not pure Python, or it has complex build steps (or build